src-d/guide/open-source/open_source_fridays.md

 # Open Source Fridays

 Developers at source{d} dedicate 10% of their development time to open source projects of their choice.
-This is accomplished with Open Source Fridays (OSF), which happen on the second week of each sprint.
+This is accomplished with Open Source Fridays (OSF), which happen on the first Friday of each sprint.

 ## The Rules